-High quality academic foundation centered on a focused and relevant curriculum with the integration of research and engagement

-• Diverse experiential learning labs that are operated professionally and ethically using sound business principles

-Student organizations which actively partner with national and international hospitality professional associations

-Signature events that provide experiential learning for students and bring together individuals and communities while supporting the land grant university mission
+- High quality academic foundation centered on a focused and relevant curriculum with the integration of research and engagement - Diverse experiential learning labs that are operated professionally and ethically using sound business principles - Student organizations which actively partner with national and international hospitality professional associations - Signature events that provide experiential learning for students and bring together individuals and communities while supporting the land grant university mission

-An educational facility of more than 22,500 square feet houses laboratories, classrooms, exhibit areas and faculty offices.
-Specific accommodations include: quantity food preparation areas with state-of-the-art commercial equipment and diverse methods of meal preparation; one dining room management and table service laboratory; one quick service restaurant; basic food preparation laboratory; and classroom and demonstration area.
+A new educational facility opening fall 2016 unites technology with state-of-the-art laboratories, classrooms, exhibit areas and faculty offices.
+Specific accommodations include: quantity food preparation areas with commercial equipment, dining room management and table service laboratory, quick service restaurant, basic food preparation laboratory, demonstration classroom and the Hirst Center for Beverage Education.
+The Hirst Center for Beverage Education will promote a curriculum at the fore-front of beverage education featuring a variety of formats including coffees, teas and other beverages.

-Career opportunities include lodging and resort management, food and beverage management, conference and event planning, club management and tourism development.
+Career opportunities include lodging and resort management, food and beverage management, conference and event planning management, club management and tourism development.
 Other opportunities include revenue management, hospitality training and development and hospitality related entrepreneurial endeavors.
-Students have the opportunity to get hands on experience volunteering with three student-led events: the Wine Forum of Oklahoma, the Distinguished Chef Scholarship Benefit Series, and Hospitality Days Career Fair.
+Students have the opportunity to gain hands on experience volunteering with student-led and other events such as: the Wine Forum of Oklahoma, the Distinguished Chef Scholarship Benefit Series, Craft Beer Forum, Hospitality Days Career Fair, Hospitality Legal Summit, and the Hotel Investment Conference.